cpcdoy/cpcdoy.github.io/content/articles/tp-2.md

 ![cnn_filters](/images/tp-2/Visualization-of-example-features-of-eight-layers-of-a-deep-convolutional-neural.jpg)
 *<center><small>Visualization of the weights/activations of several layers of a CNN which naturally form a hierarchy of filters that look like parts of the images it's analyzing!
 Source: Understanding Neural Networks Through Deep Visualization</small></center>*

 In other words, CNNs have a built-in advantage: they are designed to tackle tasks where it's helpful to look at parts of an image (or a signal in general) and then combine those parts to understand the whole picture.
 This gives them a head start when learning the best weights during training because they are naturally better at processing image data than MLPs which have to figure out everything from scratch.
-In theory, you could train an MLP to behave like a CNN, but it would have to learn the convolution process first, putting it at a disadvantage in terms of learning speed.
 However, it works both ways, this bias towards convolution might not be the optimal solution for image tasks, and we're always looking for better methods. *Spoiler alert: Nowadays, we also use [transformers](https://arxiv.org/abs/2010.11929) and actually even [MLPs](https://arxiv.org/abs/2105.01601) made a comeback for image tasks!*

 ### A CNN/ConvNet's Architecture